Open

 For researchers and research-producing institutions:

-- Enjoy better ORD services and infrastructures, to help you work with data more efficiently – be it your own, or that of others.
+• Enjoy better ORD services and infrastructure, to help you work with data more efficiently – be it your own, or that of others.

 For science administrators and policymakers:

-- Transition from complex infrastructures to more efficient and future-proof frameworks.
+• Transition from complex infrastructure to more efficient and future-proof frameworks.

 For service providers: